Ph.D. in Media Communication

 Students that gain admission into our competitive PhD program come from all over the world.
 We pride ourselves on having a supportive and collaborative approach for PhD students rather than one of intense competition.
 Our program provides opportunities for teaching, research, funded conference travel, and career development through fostering collaboration with our award-winning faculty.
 While most begin as graduate teaching assistants, we also provide opportunities for you to excel to the role instructor of record and/or as a graduate research assistant when possible.
 We provide training and resources for developing your competence as a teacher.
 While your coursework and dissertation prepare you to develop rigorous, theoretically-grounded research and scholarship with impact.
 Our small class sizes provide students regular access to faculty in the classroom as mentors and as research supervisors.
 Graduate students can receive funding for tuition, insurance, and a salary stipend through teaching and research assistantships.
 Our students may take courses and work with faculty who have expertise in:

-• Strategic Communication: Focuses on strategies and issues in the disciplines of advertising and public relations.
+- Strategic Communication: Focuses on strategies and issues in the disciplines of advertising and public relations.
 Includes audience research, persuasion, crisis communication, and public diplomacy.
+See our Strategic Communication Center.

-• Storytelling, Media, and Democracy: Focuses on journalism practices, storytelling, storylistening, and media behaviors, attitudes, and ownership structure.
+- Storytelling, Media, and Democracy: Focuses on journalism practices, storytelling, visual communication, and media behaviors, attitudes, and ownership structure.

 Course of Study

-To join our program, students must hold a master’s degree in communication, journalism, or a related field.
-The program takes a minimum of three years to complete; this includes two full-time years in residence to complete course work and pass the preliminary examination and one year to complete a dissertation.
+To join our program, students must hold a master’s degree, ideally one in communication, journalism, or a related field.
+The program takes a minimum of about 3.5 years to complete; this includes 2.5 years in residence to complete course work and pass the preliminary examination and one year to complete a dissertation.
 Though, it is common for students to take four years.
 Recent students’ dissertations have focused on a variety of communication-related issues and problems.

 Our program offers a rigorous set of core courses in communication theory and research methods.
 Students customize their program by selecting 12 credits outside the department or appropriate JTC courses with approval of their doctoral committee.
 Students may potentially transfer in up to 30 credits from a Masters degree toward program requirements.